 3. Add a splash of club soda.
-Garnish with mint sprig, lime wheel and coconut flakes.
+Garnish with a mint sprig, lime wheel, and coconut flakes.

 If you’d like an official cocktail for your town, approach the Chamber Of Commerce and volunteer to be on the committee.
 You could find yourself with some new, civic-minded drinking buddies.

 Find more of our favorite cocktail using the Food Categories pull-down menu on the upper right of this page.